vguillou/neon-page-behavior/README.md

           }
         },

-        // Specific animation config for Page2: Entering from Page2, myHero1 is a hero and myHero2 scales, opposite when exiting to Page2
+        // Specific animation config for Page2: Entering from Page2, myHero1 is a hero and myHero2 scales.
+The other way around when exiting to Page2
         animationConfigPage2: {
           type: Object,
           value: function() {